-Students should email the teachers of any lessons they will be absent for, plus copy in Mrs McMillan (lmcmillan@st-hildas.co.uk).
+Students should email the teachers of any lessons they will be absent for, plus admin@sthildas.co.uk.
 They will need to provide:

 - reason for absence;

 - start and end date/time;

 - details of what lessons they will miss, which need to be authorised by subject teachers;

 - evidence e.g. copy of appointments;

 - religious observance (1 day).